Dlisk92/tanzania_water_well/README.md

 In this README we will discuss our process for data cleaning, and model selection.

-The final presentation can be found in the file 'Final_Presentation.pdf' or from this link: https://www.canva.com/design/DADvnqWUfzc/Hmop5bQtzVlVGN0NanWZWA/view?utm_content=DADvnqWUfzc&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton
+The final presentation can be found at this link: https://www.canva.com/design/DADxxk59UTI/Cm-lL8QDaLDOTUjDuIl8cA/view?utm_content=DADxxk59UTI&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink

 ## Team Members